bogdumi/woodshack/README.md

 ## Description

-1st place winner for the University of Bristol CSS x Boeing 2020 Hackathon
+1st place winner for the University of Bristol CSS x Boeing 2020 Hackathon, environment category.

 Crowdsourced suggestions for automated tree-planting using drones, filtered using machine learning.

-Category: Environment

 This repo only contains the front-end for the app.
 The backend repo will hopefully be made public soon.